shanto-Rahman/FlakyLens/README.md

-# Understanding and Improving FlakyTest Classifier Artifact
+# Understanding and Improving Flaky Test Classification Artifact

 # Purpose
 This README accompanies the artifact for the paper "Understanding and Improving Flaky Test Classification."
 This work introduces a new dataset that combines flaky and non-flaky tests, resulting in a more realistic distribution of test categories.
 The paper also presents a classification approach using fine-tuned models to predict the category of each test.